 At its the time of its release, Freespace 2 featured amazing visuals as well famous voice talent in the shape of Robert Loggia (Admiral Petrach).
 It also included a full-featured editor named FRED (FReespace EDitor) which was used by Volition to craft the campaign missions of both games.
 FRED allowed players to build and share their own ideas and mods online.

-The game received critical praise upon its release, but it sold poorly due to a number of factors such as a lack of marketing interest from its then publisher, Interplay.
+The game received critical praise upon its release, but it sold poorly due to a number of factors such as a lack of marketing and a decline in active players with flightsticks.
 Upon Volition's acquisition by THQ, which had no interest in pursuing any further development of the IP, the source code was eventually released by Volition allowing a large number of fan-led modification projects to follow.

 In the 32 years since, the remaining Terran forces and their Vasudan allies continued to work together under the auspices of the Galactic Terran-Vasudan Alliance (GTVA) in order to rebuild those worlds ravaged by the Shivan incursion.
 However, not everyone believed that the Alliance was in the best interest of either species.
 Eventually, cracks appeared in the form of rebel movements intent to sow discord between them Terrans and Vasudans.
 As the game opens, the GTVA is now engulfed in a civil war with the Neo Terran Front (NTF), a rebel organization lead by Admiral Bosch, a bigot who rejects the Alliance.